-• We have a systematic approach to the basic elements of writing: we revisit key learning and build upon it in all areas and year groups, from phonics through to grammar and spelling.

-• To ensure that children can write fluently and without hesitation, children are taught a variety of spelling strategies.

-• Spelling is taught regularly using the Spelling Shed and the No Nonsense spelling scheme which focus on learning and embedding spelling rules.

-• We encourage joined handwriting to support spelling and speed.
-Children take pride in their written work, using a clear, fluent and legible handwriting style.

-Neat and presentable handwriting is positively promoted.

-• Whenever possible, grammar and punctuation lessons are embedded within a unit of work.
-When discreet grammar lessons are necessary, pupils are given opportunities to apply it in their writing.

-• Teachers use the skills progression chart on Grammarsaurus to teach grammar in the correct order to maximise understanding.

-• Grammatical concepts, including punctuation, are assessed every half term using SPAG.com.
-This provides teachers with detailed analysis of gaps in learning to allow targeted whole class and individual learning.

-• We believe that all staff should model grammatically correct speech and writing, to enable children to internalise rules they may not hear or see routinely at home.

-Children's speech should be sensitively corrected, when necessary.

-• Children are encouraged to see writing as an expression of their thoughts, opinions and enthusiasms.

-• Writing is assessed through profile marking every half term using the writing framework sheets.

-• We use high quality texts, modelling and shared/ collaborative writing to demonstrate good practice.
+- We have a systematic approach to the basic elements of writing: we revisit key learning and build upon it in all areas and year groups, from phonics through to grammar and spelling. - To ensure that children can write fluently and without hesitation, children are taught a variety of spelling strategies. - Spelling is taught regularly using Spelling Shed.
+Strategies from RWI and No Nonsense spelling are used to focus on learning and embedding spelling rules. - We encourage joined handwriting to support spelling and speed.
+Children take pride in their written work, using a clear, fluent and legible handwriting style based on the Pen Pals handwriting scheme. - Neat and presentable handwriting is positively promoted. - Whenever possible, grammar and punctuation lessons are embedded within a unit of work.
+When discreet grammar lessons are necessary, pupils are given opportunities to apply it in their writing. - Teachers use the skills progression chart on Grammarsaurus to teach grammar in the correct order to maximise understanding. - Grammatical concepts, including punctuation, are assessed every term using SPAG.com.
+This provides teachers with detailed analysis of gaps in learning to allow targeted whole class and individual learning. - All staff should model grammatically correct speech and writing, to enable children to internalise rules they may not hear or see routinely at home. - Children's speech should be sensitively corrected, when necessary. - Children are encouraged to see writing as an expression of their thoughts, opinions and enthusiasms. - Writing is assessed every half term using the writing framework sheets. - We use high quality texts, modelling and shared/ collaborative writing to demonstrate good practice.
 Although we do not usually focus whole units of work on text types, teachers ensure that children are introduced to a range of genres and the key features of these text types.
-The introduction of new text types is progressive through the school.

-• A variety of modelled writing approaches are used by the teacher to demonstrate good writing techniques, including 'Slow Writing' and sentence stracking.
-WAGOLLs from previous pupils work are also used as examples of effective writing.

-• We encourage and promote 'talk for writing' through talking partners and drama activities.

-We provide writing frames to support the least confident.

-• We provide time for planning, editing and revising.

-We mark extended pieces of work in-depth and give 'next steps'

-We use drama and hot-seating to help pupils to think about another point of view.
+The introduction of new text types is progressive through the school. - A variety of modelled writing approaches are used by the teacher to demonstrate good writing techniques, including 'Slow Writing', shared writing and teacher modelled writing.
+WAGOLLs from previous pupils work are also used as examples of effective writing. - We encourage and promote 'talk for writing' through talking partners and drama activities. - We provide writing frames to support the least confident. - We provide time for planning, editing and revising. - We mark extended pieces of work in-depth and give 'next steps'. - Live marking is used during writing lessons to give immediate feedback.
+Highlighters are used - think pink for areas to improve and green for great to point out effective writing. - We use drama and hot-seating to help pupils to think about another point of view.

-• Through early recognition and intervention, we support for pupils with learning and motor difficulties.

-• Meetings are arranged with parents, as appropriate, to help them support their child and assertive mentoring sheets are sent home each half term to keep parents informed of their child's progress.
+- Through early recognition and intervention, we support for pupils with learning and motor difficulties. - Meetings are arranged with parents, as appropriate, to help them support their child and Promoting Excellence sheets are sent home each term to keep parents informed of their child's progress.